seantallen-org/msgpack/CONTRIBUTING.md

 Once those conditions are met, the PR can be merged.

 Please note, if your changes are purely to things like README, CHANGELOG etc, you can add [skip ci] as the last line of your commit message and your PR won't be run through our continuous integration systems.
-I ask that you use [skip ci] where appropriate as it helps to get changes through CI faster and doesn't waste resources that TravisCI is kindly donating to the Open Source community.
+I ask that you use [skip ci] where appropriate as it helps to get changes through CI faster and doesn't waste resources that CircleCI is kindly donating to the Open Source community.

 ## Documentation formatting